 Tell us a little bit about yourself and what you do.

-I was born in Toronto, Ontario and spent my formative years helping my Dad after school in his Chiropractic office.
+I was born in Toronto, Ontario and spent my formative years helping my Dad after school in his chiropractic office.
 I watched him manipulate the internal structure of people’s bodies with his hands.
 The objects, aesthetic and furniture in his office left an impression on me and in retrospect, I think this experience sparked my interest in the boundary between the internal and external.
 Before entering high school, I attended a charismatic evangelical Christian private school from which I was eventually expelled; my time there made me think critically about the idea of god, inert and animate matter, magic and science.

 I completed a BA in Studio Art and Gender Studies at the University of Waterloo.
 I moved to New Haven to study Sculpture at Yale School of Art where I also completed a graduate qualification in Women, Gender and Sexuality Studies.
 At the time I was very interested in Marcella- Althaus Reid’s writings on Queer Theology which lead me to pursue a graduate degree in Women, Gender and Sexuality Studies at Yale Divinity School before moving to New York.
 I lived and worked in the Bronx before relocating to Toronto where I have been working for the past four years.

 My work combines domestic, industrial, and edible materials to highlight inherent connections between human and non-human matter.
 I adopt forms like tables, trays, containers, and other functional objects to make sculptures that act as flatbed terrains for the accumulation of aqueous and encrusted materials mixed beyond easy recognition.
-I overlay, coat, and embeds a gamut of objects and liquids that shift and chemically alter over time to simulate aspects of digestion.
+I overlay, coat, and embed a gamut of objects and liquids that shift and chemically alter over time to simulate aspects of digestion.
 I layer and combine materials to form chains of superimposed ingredients—including brand names such as Yankee Candle® Fragrance Spheres™, Froot Loops®, and Purina® Dog Chow®.
 I am interested in the intimacy between bodies and things consumed, evoking underlying links between ecology, consumption, and bodily functions.

 What are some recent, upcoming or current projects you are working on?

 My most recent show was, SoftFocus®, an installation in a storage locker presented by Bunker 2 in Toronto.
-I took cues from mobile retail structures and restaurant decor and made a series of sculptures where objects, images and snacks merged with their mechanisms of display or containment.
+I took cues from mobile retail structures and restaurant decor and made a series of sculptures where objects, images and snacks merge with their mechanisms of display or containment.
 My current show, Dental Dam, at the University of Waterloo Art Gallery in Waterloo, Ontario is an installation of new objects configured to consider the excess and blockage of the mouth: a porous site of communication, sexuality, and ingestion.
 The work draws upon the aesthetic language of health institutions such as the dentist office, hospital and the sexual health clinic.

 Your materials range from Complements® Lavender Scent Dish Soap to Tropicana; what inspires these choices?